 Project Invent is made up of educators, engineers, entrepreneurs, professors, students, parents, and more who are passionate about young people changing the world through design thinking, engineering, and entrepreneurship.

 Founder & director

 Connie is a mechanical engineer from MIT, passionate educator, and founder of Project Invent.
-She most recently taught design thinking & engineering at The Nueva School, one of the first K12 design thinking programs in the country.
+She most recently taught design thinking & engineering at The Nueva School.
 Now, she runs Project Invent to inspire high school students nationwide to invent technologies that make a difference.
-She is also an engineer and inventor herself, focused on designing assistive technologies to empower those with disabilities.
+She is also an inventor herself, creating assistive technologies to empower those with disabilities.

 Catherine is a visual designer based in the San Francisco Bay Area.
 She works at Replicon Software as a Graphic Designer, creating print and web visuals as well as marketing collateral.
 She was previously the Design & Media Manager of SkyDeck, UC Berkeley's startup accelerator.
 From the logo to the curriculum to the slide decks, she makes everything Project Invent does beautiful!